SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Chiyari Ex grow bug is fixed
  - Laser count is capped at 150 to prevent Hisami crashing the game
  - Zanmu skill bug preventing spirits to spawn is fixed
+ - Quit out bug in Vs mode is fixed
  - Achievement 21 can be obtained